chaserx/whiff/README.md

 _catch a whiff of this._

-an interface to sniffing MAC addresses on the local network through [arp-scan](http://www.nta-monitor.com/wiki/index.php/Arp-scan_Documentation) and then hit some trigger.
+an interface to sniffing MAC addresses on the local network through [arp-scan](http://www.nta-monitor.com/wiki/index.php/Arp-scan_Documentation).

 ## Getting Started